 - The Condenser: The condenser coil turns that coolant into liquid and sends it inside the house to the evaporator coil.
 It’s also here that the heat from inside the home is released from the coolant and into the outside air using fans.

 - The Evaporator: The cooling process really starts at the evaporator.
 The heat within the liquid coolant dissipates due to evaporation.
 A fan, also known as a blower, blows air across the evaporator coil, pushing cool air into the ducts and the home.
-The now-cooled refrigerant collects heat from inside the home and brings it back outside to the compressor where the process repeats.
+The now-cooled Same Day Service collects heat from inside the home and brings it back outside to the compressor where the process repeats.